Skip to main content

 • “The music frequently bugs, restarting the loop every half second.”

-• “The soundtrack is repetitive and lacks variety, making it tedious to listen to.”
+• “The soundtrack is repetitive and lacks variety.”

-• “The audio quality is poor, with noticeable distortion that detracts from the experience.”
+• “The audio quality is poor, making it hard to enjoy the music.”

 • optimization

-The game is well-optimized, with users reporting no crashes or performance issues.
+The game is well-optimized, with users reporting no crashes or performance issues, indicating a smooth gameplay experience.

 • “No crashes or performance issues.”